UltraMessaging/um_lat/README.md

 Differences from C usage:
 * Our testing has suggested that using "sequential mode" provides a small latency benefit, so the Java program adds the "-S" option to use that mode.
+* Java requires significant "warmup" due to JIT compilation and other.
+In these tests, I use 5000 cycles (at 5000 msgs/sec).
+Higher numbers can further reduce outliers a little.
 * Java does not support setting thread affinity, and our experimentation has suggested that setting affinity externally to a single CPU is bad for latency.
-So we remove the "-A" and "-a" options and use the "taskset" command to limit the program to a set of CPUs that are "close" to the NIC.
+So we remove the "-A" and "-a" options. the program to a set of CPUs that are "close" to the NIC.
+However, on a multi-NUMA machine, you should taskset the java process to the set of cores on the same NUMA zone as the NIC.

 **System 1 (pong)**